 "The placing of clothing, utensils of cooking, and implements of war with the dead was the custom of our European ancestors, and is that of the American Indians to this day.
 Sometimes the horse or dog, the slaves, or the wife of the deceased were slain to accompany the dead to the shadow-realm and attend to his comforts there.
 The Indians light a fire on the grave of the deceased and maintain it for several days, to light him on his journey.
-Combs and mirrors have been found in the ancient tombs-proofs that their fair occupants were expected to be as greatly addicted to vanity in the spirit world as in that of the flesh."

-We also learn that: "Among the Aryans the love of the departed so affected their religious faith as to gradually bring whole tribes to the seashore-that mysterious Sea of Death-in search of that fictitious paradise to which their loved ones had gone.
+Combs and mirrors have been found in the ancient tombs-proofs that their fair occupants were expected to be as greatly addicted to vanity in the spirit world as in that of the flesh."1 mysterious Sea of Death-in search of that fictitious paradise to which their loved ones had gone.
 They especially honored their heroes and leaders by placing their bodies on a boat and, setting it afire, sending it afloat mid-flame upon the stormy deep.
-What could they have meant by this rite but that their heroes should go forth to other fields of glory surrounded with the splendor of a departing ovation as a credential for future honors in the paradise beyond?"
+What could they have meant by this rite but that their heroes should go forth to other fields of glory surrounded with the splendor of a departing ovation as a credential for future honors in the paradise beyond ?"1